-Field or Button Description The relative pressure points may span the entire range of $0.00000000$ to $0.00000001 \text{ p/p}^0$ .
+Selection ons Description Pressure column.
+The relative pressure points may span the entire range of 0.000000000 to 0.00000001 p/p^0 .
 There must be one adsorption branch (strictly increasing pressures) followed optionally by one desorption branch (strictly decreasing pressures).
-For fields and buttons not listed in this table, see Common Fields and But - tons on page 2 - 4.
+For fields and Buttons on pa buttons not listed in this table, see Common Fields and age 2 - 4.